difny/react-frontend-challenge/README.md

 In the Form component, you will find an input and an output element.
 A person (let's call him a secret agent) can enter a message.
-The message should then be reversed and the reversed message shown in the output box.
+Each word in the message should be reversed and the resulting message shown in the output box.

 #### Example
 ##### Input